PriyaTyagi19/To-Do-List/README.md

 # To-Do-List
-Basic To-do-list app with react.js
+Basic To-do-list app with react.js.

-Created a textfield with validation and Add goal button .
+•	Created a text field with validation and Add goal button.

-Display the filled goal in a list.
+•	Display the filled goal in a list.

-On clicking the goal in the list it will get removed.
+•	On clicking the goal in the list it will get removed.

-Used React.js and styled components for this.
+•	Used React.js and styled components for this.